nrkno/terraform-registry/README.md

 The store is configured by setting up search filters for the owner/org, and a topic you want to use to expose repository releases in the registry.

-The registry requires a GitHub token that has read access to all repositories in the organisation.
+The registry requires authenticating to github with read access to all repositories in the organisation.
+If you are using a github app, set permissions to "contents:read-only" on organization level.

 [repository topics]: https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics